-On June 14, 2023, the Company announced additional positive metallurgical test results from six core hole samples and three in-pit surface bulk samples from its Candelaria Project located in western Nevada, USA.
+On June 14, 2023, the Company announced additional positive metallurgical test results from six core hole samples and three in-pit surface bulk samples from its Candelaria Project.
 The results include column cyanide-leach tests on oxide, mixed (oxide and sulphide) and sulphide samples, as well as separate flotation tests on two sulphide-rich samples, being conducted by Kappes, Cassiday & Associates in Reno, Nevada.
 The silver recoveries received to date already exceed the historic silver recoveries achieved during the past production of the mine.
 Moreover, the results also show that silver recovery can be improved significantly by High Pressure Grinding Rolls ("HPGR") crushing prior to heap-leaching.
 Silver and gold recoveries to date average 65.6% and 35.2% respectively, for column cyanide leach tests on oxides and mixed mineralization, utilizing material crushed with HPGR.
 In addition to that, the flotation-cyanidation testing on sulphide mineralization reveals excellent silver and gold recoveries as well as the ability to recover lead and zinc.
 Flotation extractions average 62% silver, 72% gold, 50% lead and 37% zinc.
 The sulphide results above are improved by leaching the flotation tails.
 Flotation followed by cyanidation of the tails increases the extractions to a range between 71% to 84% silver (average 77.5%) and 75% to 89% gold (average 82%).

-On July 20, 2023, the Company announced the completion of metallurgical testing and final results from six core holes from its Candelaria Project in Nevada, USA.
+On July 20, 2023, the Company announced the completion of metallurgical testing and final results from six core holes from its Candelaria Project.
 The current silver recoveries on oxide and mixed (oxide-sulphide) mineralization average 66%, which exceed the historic production recoveries of 51% recorded by previous operators.
 The column leach tests reflect an increase in silver recoveries over the historic silver recoveries by nearly 30% when compared to those achieved during the past production of the open-pit mine.
 This improvement is largely due to the addition of High Pressure Grinding Rolls ("HPGR") crushing prior to leaching.

 On April 2, 2024, the Company announced the completion of metallurgical testing using a novel, cyanide-free leaching process that can potentially double silver recoveries and cut leaching times.
 The tests were conducted on representative samples of the largest heap leach pad (LP1) from the Candelaria Project.
 Results are positive and include average silver recoveries of 49% from oxide material in LP1, in comparison to the cyanide leach test recoveries of 21% to 29% in same pad LP1 from past tests commissioned by the Company (see Company's news releases of April 19, 2018 and May 21, 2019).
 Additional short-term (5-15 minutes) milling to 550 and 110 microns (0.55 and 0.11 mm) increases the leach pad recoveries to 59.9% and 64.4%, respectively.
-Additional testing on material from both the existing leach pads and fresh mineralization is planned for the second half of 2024.